-Job analysis is, 'Systematic process of collecting data & making certain judgment all important information related to the nature of specific job'..
+Job analysis is, 'Systematic process of collecting data & making certain judgment about a job.
+It is collecting all important information related to the nature of specific job'.
+Job analysis is a formal and detailed examination of jos.
+It is a process of gathering information about a job.
+It tries to 'reduce to words the things that people do in human work.

-The process of job analysis consists of two sub processes, namely job description and job specification job description is a factual statement and summary of the job contents in terms of duties, equipment to be used, working conditions, amount of supervision needed, relationship with other jobs and personnel requirements of the job.
+The process of job analysis consists of two sub processes, namely job description and job specification.
+Job Description is a factual statement and summary of the job contents in terms of duties, equipment to be used, working conditions, amount of supervision needed, relationship with other jobs and personnel requirements of the job.
 Job specification states minimum qualification required on the part of personnel to perform the job in satisfactory manner such as educational qualifications, job related experiences, knowledge, skill and capabilities needed for performing the job.